 First, let me remind you that I love cruise vacations, and I hosted Indie Cruise on board a luxury cruise ship from 2011 to 2015.
 In 2016, wanting to try something new, I decided to skip the boat and go straight to an island resort.
 I had no idea whether anyone would be interested, but I quickly discovered that not everyone loves the cruise lifestyle as much as I do.

 In 2016, I decided to skip the ocean and just go straight to the island, and host Indie Cruise in beautiful Cancún, Yucatán, Mexico.
 (View the photo album here.)
 Registration nearly doubled.

 I considered changing the brand name from Indie Cruise to something else, but since Indie Cruise is such a good name, and everyone in my target market can quickly embrace our message, I decided to keep it.
 It’s a great conversation starter, and it’s a fun part of our story.

 So, that’s why Indie Cruise is not an actual cruise.

 Having said all of that, I’m not against hosting Indie Cruise on a cruise ship in the future.
-I have not made a decision about Indie Cruise 2019.
+I have not made a decision about whee to host the next Indie Cruise.
 Who knows?
-I may decided to head back to the ocean.
+I may decide to head back to the open ocean.
 Or maybe even host two Indie Cruise events each year, one one a cruise ship and one on dry land.

 What do you think?
 If I host Indie Cruise on board an actual cruise ship, would you join me?